vividos/WhereToFly/TestCases.md

 - [ ] Import locations from included lists
 - [ ] Import locations from .kml, .kmz, .gpx and .cup files using file picker
 - [ ] Import locations by opening them via app
-- [ ] Add live waypoints using where-to-fly:// links
+- [ ] Add live waypoints using `where-to-fly://` links
-- [ ] View locations list and details
+- [ ] View location list and details
 - [ ] Navigate to location
-- [ ] Filter locations list by text
+- [ ] Filter location list by text
+- [ ] Filter location list by takeoff direction
 - [ ] Delete single location waypoint
 - [ ] Delete all location waypoints
 - [ ] Share a location with another app